ethanmcmike/autobake/README.md

 The system is an imaginary cookie vending machine that automatically produces cookies from scratch when the user presses a button.
 All the ingredients are assumed to be stored properly at an appropriate temperature and can be dispensed with machines into a large mixing bowl.
 The mechanical systems and actuators are not simulated and are assumed to function properly.
 This project is only modelling the control system.

 Software:
- - Connected Components Workbench (Allen Bradley)
+ - Connected Components Workbench
+ - FactoryTalk Optix Studio

 Hardware:
- - Allen Bradley Micro800 Simulator
+ - Micro800 Simulator

 # Documentation
 View the ladder logic and variables in the [documentation](https://github.com/ethanmcmike/cookie_vending_machine/blob/main/docs/Micro850.pdf).